Revolution of Dignity: Russian involvement

 The perception that Yanukovych was trying to establish closer ties with Putin's Russia played a major role in the protests.
 Yanukovych accepted "bail-out" money—$2 billion out of a $15 billion package—from Russia.
 Russian officials had been pressuring the Ukrainian administration to take decisive action to crush the protests, and the police assault on Euromaidan protesters was ordered hours after the $2 billion from Russia was transferred.
 Several government ministers from across Europe blamed Russia for exacerbating the violence.

 According to government documents released by Ukrainian former Deputy Interior Minister Hennadiy Moskal, Russian advisers were involved in the crackdown on protesters.
 The operations, code-named "Wave" and "Boomerang", involved the use of snipers to disperse crowds and capture the protesters' headquarters in the House of Trade Unions.
 Before some police officers defected, the plans included the deployment of 22,000 security troops in Kyiv.
 According to the documents, the former first deputy of the Russian GRU stayed at the Kyiv Hotel, played a major role in planning the crackdown, and was paid by the Security Services of Ukraine.
 According to Reuters, the authenticity of the documents could not be confirmed.
+Sergey Beseda, head of the Fifth Service of Russia's Federal Security Service (FSB), was in Kyiv on 20 February, when most of the Maidan activists were shot.
 Interior Minister Arsen Avakov said that the conflict had been provoked by a "non-Ukrainian" third party and that an investigation was ongoing.

 On 21 February, after the failed crackdown killed almost 100 people, Yanukovych made concessions to the opposition.
 Russian Prime Minister Dmitry Medvedev said that Yanukovych needed to stop behaving like a "doormat", and that further loan installments would be withheld.
-A Russian political adviser, Sergey Markov, said, "Russia will do everything allowable by law to stop [the opposition] from coming to power."
+Sergei Markov, a Russian political adviser to president Putin, said on 22 February, "Russia will do everything allowable by law to stop [the opposition] from coming to power."
 On 24 February, Russia's Foreign Ministry issued a statement urging Ukrainians to "crack down on the extremists who are trying to get established in power", and Medvedev refused to recognize Ukraine's provisional government.